phischolz/pos_tagger/README.txt

 #########################################
 1. Get RapidMiner Studio: https://rapidminer.com/products/studio/
 	NOTE: Without a LARGE License, there might still be issues with this build.
-	The Operators FastTag and Evaluator as well as the background Structures should work, though.
+	...The Operators FastTag and Evaluator as well as the background Structures should work, though.
 2. Install the "Text Processing" Extension from Rapidminer Marketplace (Extensions > Marketplace)

 3. Locate your RapidMiner Folder (possibly Path/to/Program Files/RapidMiner)